pachun/Courier/README.md

   belongs_to :league, as: :league, on_delete: :nullify
   has_many :players, as: :players, on_delete: :nullify

-  property :id, Integer32, required: true property :name, String property :location, String
+  property :id, Integer32, required: true, key: true property :name, String property :location, String